aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.WebStreaming.md

   --output table
 ```

-Optionally specify the EC2 KeyPair name for Zilla Plus via `cdk.context.json`, in the `SecurePublicAccess` `sshKey` variable.
+Optionally specify the EC2 KeyPair name for Zilla Plus via `cdk.context.json`, in the `WebStreaming` `sshKey` variable.

 ## Deploy the stack via CDK